Do you know a woman who is being abused? A legal rights handbook

 Part 9: Issues affecting Indigenous women

-It can be hard for Indigenous women to get Ontario family court orders enforced in First Nations communities.
+It can be hard for Indigenous women and people who are gender diverse to get Ontario family court orders enforced on First Nations reserves.
 The Chief and Council can decide which laws and orders to enforce on reserve.
-This includes orders for exclusive possession of the family home, restraining orders, and orders for decision‑making responsibility, parenting time, and support.
+This includes orders for exclusive possession of the family home, restraining orders, and orders for decision-making responsibility, parenting time, and support.

-Bands and First Nations, Inuit, or Métis communities may also have special rights to participate in child protection cases if the children are Indigenous.
-The court must consider things like the importance of preserving the child’s cultural identity when making decisions about Indigenous
+Bands and First Nations, Inuit, and Métis communities may also have special rights to take part in child protection cases for Indigenous children.
+The court must consider things like the importance of preserving the child’s cultural identity when making decisions about Indigenous children.

 Helplines